Chapter 6: Remote and Distributed

 • Reduces multitasking

-"But I'm not camera-ready":
+"But I am not camera-ready":

 • Plan accordingly

-• Use virtual background if needed
+• Use a virtual background if needed

 • Professional appearance matters